mdn/content/files/en-us/web/api/webvtt_api/index.md

 - `metadata` is used for any other kinds of time-aligned information.

 The individual time-aligned units of text data within a track are referred to as "cues".
-Each cue has a start time, end time and textual payload.
+Each cue has a start time, end time, and textual payload.
 It may also have "cue settings", which affect its display region, position, alignment, and/or size.
 Lastly, a cue may have a label, which can be used to select it for CSS styling.